The Decorator pattern is a structural design pattern.

 ultimateProduct.textOperation(text: textToFormat)

-Now there is a requirement to implement the product “Ultimate Light” – Basic + Ultimate, but without the capabilities of the Professional version.
-It happens the first OH!
-It is necessary to create a separate class for such a simple task, duplicate the code.
+Now there is a requirement to implement the product “Ultimate Light” – Basic + Ultimate but without the capabilities of the Professional version.
+The first OUCH! happens, because you will have to create a separate class for such a simple task, duplicate the code.

 protocol Feature {